otmohamedpccc/CIS-106-/notes/FinalNotes.md

     * Restricted- Proprietary drivers for devices
     * Multiverse- software restricted by copyright or legal issues
 ### Debian Package Management System
-* DPMS is the foundation for managin softwarte on all debian distributions
+* DPMS is the foundation for managing software on all debian distributions
 * at the core if DPMS is the dpkg
 * debian package names end with the .deb extension are called ".deb files"
 * dpkg is a low level tool. therefore wrapper tools are preferred since dpkg cannot handle dependencies